Stock market today: Wall Street slumps as Nvidia, Tesla and other Big Tech stocks drop

 Much still remains uncertain, and things will “hinge upon the final scope and severity of tariffs,” Krishna and the strategists wrote in a report.
 A walk-back in tariffs by Trump could send the S&P 500 up to 6,700, while more strict levies could send the index down to 4,400.

-So far, the economy and job market have appeared to remain solid despite the worsening moods of shoppers and businesses, and economists are looking for signals that the hit to confidence is translating into actual pain for the economy.
+So far, the economy and job market have appeared to remain solid despite the worsening moods of shoppers and businesses, and economists are looking for signals about whether the hit to confidence is translating into actual pain for the economy.
 Another report on Wednesday morning offered little clarity.

 Orders for machinery, airplanes and other long-lasting manufactured products unexpectedly grew last month, when economists were forecasting a contraction.
 But a subset of the data seen as an indicator for investment by businesses flipped from growth to contraction.
 That could be a signal businesses are holding back on spending to see how tariffs play out.

 Treasury yields in the bond market, which often move with expectations for the U.S. economy’s strength, swiveled up and down following the report.
-The yield on the 10-year Treasury was sitting at 4.33%, up from 4.31% late Tuesday.
+The yield on the 10-year Treasury ended up rising to 4.34% from 4.31% late Tuesday.

 In stock markets abroad, indexes were mixed across much of Europe and Asia.
 The FTSE 100 rose 0.3% in London after a report said U.K. inflation improved by a touch more than economists expected.